 We collect clinical waste on instruction from the Area Health Authority.

-How do I arrange for clinical waste to be disposed of?
+I am a resident.
+How do I arrange for my clinical waste to be disposed of?

-Please contact your District Nurse or Health Care Professional (GP or surgery nurse) who will tell you how to dispose of the waste and will complete a risk assessment form if you need a special clinical waste collection.
+Please contact your District Nurse or Health Care Professional (GP or surgery nurse) who will tell you how to dispose of the waste and will complete a Waste Assessment Form if you need a special clinical waste collection.

-If you require a special collection, the medical practitioner will then email or post the completed the risk assessment form to us.
+If you require a special collection, the medical practitioner will then email or post the completed the Waste Assessment Form to us.
 You (the resident) do not need to complete any form.
 A member of the team will contact you about the collection arrangements.

 What are the categories of clinical waste?